-There are a couple different ways of doing lat pulldowns.
+There are a couple of different ways of doing lat pulldowns.
 If you use an underhand, shoulder-width grip, it’s similar to a chin-up.
 It’s a bigger lift that works both your biceps and upper back.
 The more popular way of doing lat pulldowns is with a wider, overhand grip, though.
 More like the grip you’d use when doing pull-ups.

 When you use an overhand grip, it prevents your biceps from fully engaging, and when you use a wider grip, it emphasizes your lats over your other upper-back muscles.
 It’s a lat lift, hence the name: the lat pulldown.

 Even so, as much as the lat pulldown works our lats, it’s still a compound lift, and it still works a wide variety of other muscles, ranging from your rear delts to your abs to your forearms.
 It will even work the long head of your triceps a little bit, since they help to pull your elbows closer to your body.

 What that lat pulldown is best at, though, is bulking up your lats.
-It starts with your lats in a deep stretch, works them through a full range of motion, and our performance is limited by our strength.
-The strength curve isn’t ideal, since the lift is easiest where our lats are strongest (in a deep stretch), but it still works them hard through a full range of motion.
+It starts with your lats in a deep stretch, works them through a full range of motion, and our strength limits our performance.
+The strength curve isn’t ideal since the lift is easiest where our lats are strongest (in a deep stretch), but it still works them hard through a full range of motion.
 This gives us a great lat exercise.

 So, ideally, we’d find a substitute that works our arms and upper back, but the main thing we’re looking for is an exercise that works your lats hard through a large range of motion.

 Lat Pulldown Alternative with a Barbell Home Gym

-If you’ve got a barbell home gym, chances are you’ve got a squat rack that has a chin-up bar.
+If you’ve got a barbell home gym, chances are you’ve got a squat rack with a chin-up bar.
 That gives you a near-perfect alternative to the lat pulldown.
 In fact, if anything, chin-ups and pull-ups are better than lat pulldowns for building muscle in our biceps and upper back.